bradymesser/bmesser.dev/README.md

 This site uses caddy for the server and ssl cert and pm2 to expose adonis.

-Dynamic dns is done via ddclient and namecheaps dynamic dns system (setup instructions not included).
+Dynamic dns is done via ddclient and namecheaps dynamic dns system.

 ## Dyanmic DNS setup
 1) Install ddclient (https://sourceforge.net/p/ddclient/wiki/Home/)